aetilley/pcfg/README.txt

 The second alternative is to use yet another parser on our corpus to get sufficient semantic information to write your counts file.
-(It might actually be interesting to experiment with bootstrapping these things or generally treat them as weak learners for some ensemble method.)
+(It might be interesting to experiment with bootstrapping these parser objects or generally treating them as weak learners for some ensemble method.)

 ***

 (4) Coming soon:

 PCFG method for printing current state (in UNIV_PCFG file format)

+Contact Arthur at aetilley at gmail dot com.